 - 1. Where more than one registered persons are having same PAN, central tax on supplies by all such registered persons is paid at the given rate. - 2.
 The registered person shall not collect any tax from the recipient nor shall he be entitled to any credit of input tax. - 3.
 The registered person shall issue, instead of tax invoice, a bill of supply. - 4.
 The registered person shall mention the following words at the top of the bill of supply, namely: - - 'Taxable person paying tax in terms of Notification No. 2/2019-Central Tax (Rate) dated 07.03.2019, not eligible to collect tax on supplies'. - 5.
-Liability to pay central tax at the rate of 3% on all outward supplies notwithstanding any other notification issued under section 9 or section 11 of said Act. - 6.
+Liability to pay central tax at the rate of 3 per cent on all outward supplies notwithstanding any other notification issued under section 9 or section 11 of said Act. - 6.
 Liability to pay central tax on inward supplies on reverse charge under sub-section (3) or sub-section (4) of section 9 of said Act.

-Where any registered person who has availed input tax credit, opts to pay tax under this notification, shall pay an amount, by way of debit in the electronic credit ledger or electronic cash ledger, equivalent to the credit of input tax in respect of inputs held in stock and inputs contained in semi-finished or finished goods held in stock and on capital goods as if the supply made under this notification attracts the provisions of section 18(4) of the said Act and the rules made thereunder and after payment of such amount, the balance of input tax credit, if any, lying in his electronic credit ledger shall lapse.

-46 Inserted vide Notification No. 43/2019-Central Tax, dated 30th September, 2019
+Where any registered person who has availed input tax credit, opts to pay tax under this notification, he shall pay an amount, by way of debit in the electronic credit ledger or electronic cash ledger, equivalent to the credit of input tax in respect of inputs held in stock and inputs contained in semi-finished or finished goods held in stock and on capital goods as if the supply made under this notification attracts the provisions of section 18(4) of the said Act and the rules made thereunder and after payment of such amount, the balance of input tax credit, if any, lying in his electronic credit ledger shall lapse.
+This has been inserted vide Notification No. 2/2019-CT(R) dated 7th March, 2019 as amended.